 Dissemination of actionable and relevant financial intelligence enables FIU-IND to strengthen the work of partner law enforcement and intelligence agencies.
-Some of the STRs were also disseminated to financial sector regulators and foreign FIUs.
-Statistical information relating to dissemination of intelligence reports during the year 2012-13 is given in Table 6.
+Some of the STRs were also disseminated to financial sector Regulators (RBI, SEBI, IRDA) and foreign FIUs.
+Statistical information relating to dissemination of intelligence reports during the year 2013-14 is given in Table-6.
+Some STRs are disseminated to more than one agency and hence, the number of dissemination reports is higher than the number of STRs disseminated.